-To disentangle the effects of prior, likelihood, and reward on decision criteria, we will independently manipulate each component.
+To disentangle the effects of priors, likelihood, and reward on decision criteria, we will independently manipulate each component.
 To confirm the success of our manipulations, we will also measure their effects independently, separate from the main decision task.
 This approach will enable us to control for a variety of possible group-difference confounds, such as task comprehension, understanding of probabilities and rewards, learning, sensory sensitivity, and task difficulty.
-To allow findings to be compared across aims, in all experiments we will use the same stimuli and basic procedure of orientation categorization tasks.
+To allow findings to be compared across aims, in all experiments we will use the same stimuli and basic procedure in orientation categorization tasks.
 To disentangle decision criterion and perceptual sensitivity from overall performance, we will use SDT and other modeling approaches.

 General Protocol

 The protocol is the same for all experiments unless otherwise specified.
-In all experiments, counterbalancing is included but not described for lack of space.
+In all experiments, counterbalancing is included but not described, due to space restrictions.